wellesley-bisc195/BISC195.jl/docs/src/Lesson1/2_git.md

 That is, it helps one keep track of one's code, and the information about versions is distributed among many systems.

+!!! note
     Early version control systems were centralized - there was a single server that kept track of all of the information about a code repository.
     Users could "checkout" individual files to edit them, and the central repository would lock that file to prevent conflicting changes.
     This makes it easy to prevent conflicts, but is also a bit impractical.

-By contrast, git is distributed - each user's system contains the entire revision history, and conflicts between versions are explicitly managed when two different edits to the code are brought together.
+    By contrast, git is distributed -
+    each user's system contains the entire revision history, and conflicts between versions are explicitly managed when two different edits to the code are brought together.
     Don't worry if this isn't super clear at this stage - we'll get into some practical examples in a sec.

 You can think of a `git` "repository" (usually shortened to "repo") as a directory with super powers.